Dewatering Bags to Handle Septage

 Question: I need dewatering bags to handle septage.
 Residential quality septage.
 What is the dewatering bag capacity?
 Do you have the polymers to go with it?
 Are the bags woven or punched?
 What about cost. what I've seen so far is about 250.00 for 7.5x20.
 I need the type that will best for waste water.

 Answer: Thank you for contacting us!
 We offer a couple of different options for dewatering of sludge and septage materials.
 In general, dewatering bags are typically made out of either an 8 ounce or 10 ounce fabric.
-These filter bags have been made out Buy Online Now of a 6 ounce also, depending on the requirements of your location.
+These filter bags have been made out of a 6 ounce also, depending on the requirements of your location.
 Typically sludge will use the 8 ounce material.
 New dewatering bags to handle septage will allow about 65 gpm or less to filter through the bag.
 This may decrease as the bags begins to fill up with materials

 Dewatering Bag Construction